rsta2/minisynth/README.md

 Building
 --------

 MiniSynth Pi uses the Circle bare metal build environment for the Raspberry Pi.
 You need an appropriate compiler toolchain for ARM processors to build it.
 Have a look at the Circle *README.md* file (in *circle/*) for further information on this (section *Building*).
 The build information herein is for Linux hosts only.
-For building on other hosts you have to adapt some script files.

 When the toolchain is installed on your computer you can build MiniSynth Pi using the following commands: